Getting Enough Fiber

 If your diet is high enough in fiber, your stools should become softer, larger, and easier to pass.

-Drink lots of fluids every day to help keep your stool soft.
-High-fiber diets need lots of fluid in the body to work properly.
+Drink enough fluids every day to help keep your stool soft.
+High-fiber diets need enough fluid in the body to work properly.

 eMedicineHealth Medical Reference from Healthwise